 Are you a victim of hard water?
-Can't use shampoo bars?
-A customer recently informed us that their daughter, who had been using our shampoo bars with great results at home, went off to college this fall...and had a horrible experience using them with the hard water at school.
+Can't use natural shampoo bars?
+A customer informed us that their daughter, who had been using our shampoo bars with great results at home, went off to college this fall...and had a horrible experience using them with the hard water at school.
 Their solution?
 A Culligan Filtered Showerhead.
 Problem solved.
 Here's what the customer said:

 It works!
 She now has softened water for her shower and the shampoo bars work just as perfectly there as they do here at home.
 And her two roommates are happy with the softer water, too!

 Another option is an Aquasauna filter which is more expensive, but I've heard good things about it on forums.

-Please note: I have no personal experience with a shower head filter, so I can't vouch for them one way or the other.
-This information is provided for you based on feedback we've received from customers.
+Please note: We don't personally have any experience with a softening shower head filter, so can't vouch for them one way or the other.
+This information is provided for you based on feedback we've received from customers and reviews on other websites.
 Results may vary depending on the mineral content in your particular corner of the world.
+Also, we participate in the Amazon Associate program so may earn commissions from qualifying purchases.

 So is there any hope?
 Yes!
 You can try shampooing and rinsing with distilled water for a few days in a row to allow your hair the time to transition (if needed), along with an acidic rinse to help close the scales on your hair, but that can be a little cumbersome.
 Find out more about why using an acidic rinse is important.
 Plus what then?
 You'd either need to continue using distilled water to at least rinse your hair each time after shampooing to prevent build up, or find another way to soften the water.
 But there is another possible solution which some customers have had success with both at home when hard water is present, and when traveling.
 Baking soda.
 Baking soda may help with hard water and even transitioning to shampoo bars as it counteracts the buildup from hard water minerals.
 There are two ways that people have found works well using baking soda: